Radio in Singapore: NTUC Heart (1991-2001)

-The National Trade Union Congress began planning to operate its radio station in 1990, with the launch set for early 1991.
+The National Trades Union Congress began planning to operate its radio station in 1990, with the launch set for early 1991.
 Known as NTUC Radio at the time, it would be broadcast on 91.3 MHz in English and 100.3 MHz in Mandarin, with 10% aside for Malay and Tamil programmes on the two stations respectively.
 Both stations were the first "wireless" private radio stations in Singapore.
 Being not profit-driven, the radio stations would have a "social purpose" besides providing entertainment.
 It planned to compete with SBC and the two radio stations from Batam.
 NTUC would later adopt the name Radio Heart in January 1991, which was also the name of its sponsored radio programme, "Voice from the Heart", which aired on SBC.

 Radio Heart began trial transmissions on 28 January 1991 and launched on 2 March by the secretary-general of NTUC, Ong Teng Cheong.
 His brief speech at 10:45 am was followed by NTUC's theme song, "Voices from the Heart", requested by Ong himself to the NTUC members.

 Radio Heart was operated by NTUC Voice Cooperative Society Limited, which also owned "other communication and publication ventures", with studios located at the basement of Singapore Labour Foundation building at Thomson Road.
 It operated with an initial budget of $10 million.

 By mid-1991, Radio Heart was able to achieve higher number of listeners than those of SBC's, with Heart 100.3 getting 79,000 listeners and Heart 91.3 with 9,000 listeners in the one-hour period between 12 pm and 1 pm.

 On 15 July 1991, transmissions of Radio Heart's 91.3 and 100.3 were suspended for 32 hours due to problems with the transmitter at the SLF building in Thomson Road.
 Both stations resumed broadcasting on 17 July on low power.

 In October 1992, Heart 91.3 revamped its programming to shed its "teeny-bopper" image and to appeal to a wider audience, with each programme having a specific theme and play a wide range of music from reggae to country.
 The changes were not related to the competition with SBC as their target audience was different.
 By 1992, Heart 91.3 had an average daily listenership of 61,000, or three percent of adults, lower than the Class 95 and Perfect 10.

 The Straits Times in 1993 described Radio Heart's programming which include lifestyle, fitness and health, current affairs, education and entertainment.

 In July 1993, Radio Heart opened a satellite studio a "branch" of the main studio at the Takashimaya complex of Ngee Ann City in Orchard Road, operating from 12 pm to 8 pm.
 Over four hours of live programming came from the studio, with 91.3 from 12 to 2 pm and 100.3 from 6 to 8 pm.